Appeals

 • Death of a parent

-Students and families experiencing an increase in Medical and/or Child Care expenses may be eligible to submit a Budget Increase Request.
-Costs that allow for an increase in your Cost of Attendance* (COA).
-An increase to your COA does not increase your eligibility for need-based grant awards.
+Students and families facing higher medical and/or child care expenses may qualify to submit a Cost of Attendance Appeal.
+These costs can lead to an adjustment in your Cost of Attendance (COA).
+However, an increase in your COA does not affect your eligibility for need-based grant awards.

 • Out of Pocket Medical Expenses